dahachm/epam.devops-hometask/5/HOMETASK.md

     ![Example output](/5/screenshots/task1_7.png)

 ### 1.6
   - Using command line utility (curl or telnet) verify that there are some webserver running on port 80 of **webserver**.
 Notice that webserver has a private network IP, so you can access it only from the same network (when you are on **remotehost** that runs in the same private network).
-Log out from **remotehost**.

     ```
     $ ssh remotehost